Peter Asch

 Peter Gregory Asch "Pasch" (born October 16, 1948) is a retired American water polo player from the United States, who won the bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.
-Asch is Jewish.
+He received a gold medal in 1971 and a silver medal in 1975 with the American Water Polo Team in the PanAm Games, and was rated as one of the best players in the World from 1971 to 1976.
+He graduated from the University of California Berkeley in 1971 where he competed in Water Polo, and later worked in banking.